mstkgw/ccSAG/README.md

 2-1 ccSAG_cross_reference_cleaning.sh

 In this script,
-・Quality control of pairend reads by fastqc, fastx_toolkit and prinseq ・Assembling using each pairend read file by SPAdes ・Cross-reference read cleaning using bwa
+Quality control of pairend reads by fastqc, fastx_toolkit and prinseq Assembling using each pairend read file by SPAdes Cross-reference read cleaning using bwa
-・Assembling using all cleaned reads by SPAdes are conducted.
+Assembling using all cleaned reads by SPAdes are conducted.

 At first, make a config of ccSAG_cross_reference_cleaning.sh including